Toronto's Trusted Insurance Brokerage · Est. 2015

 Is Super Visa insurance mandatory?

 Yes.
-Super Visa applicants must have medical insurance that meets the program requirements.
-We can help you confirm the correct coverage amount and policy structure for your application.
+Super Visa applicants must have medical insurance that meets the program requirements set by IRCC.
+Therefore, EGE Insurance can help you confirm the correct coverage amount and policy structure for your application.

 What is a deductible and how does it work?

 A deductible is the amount you pay toward eligible medical expenses before the insurer pays.
 Some plans offer a zero deductible option.
-With a deductible plan, you are responsible for costs up to the selected amount.
+However, with a deductible plan, you are responsible for costs up to the selected amount.

 Can I cancel if the Super Visa is refused?

-Many plans allow cancellation and refunds when the visa is refused, subject to the insurer's rules.
-We'll guide you on the right plan and what documents are needed if a refund is requested.
+Many Super Visa insurance plans allow cancellation and refunds when the visa is refused, subject to the insurer's rules.
+Furthermore, EGE Insurance will guide you on the right plan and what documents are needed if a refund is requested.

 What's the difference between Super Visa and visitors insurance?

 IRCC requires a minimum of $100,000 in medical coverage.
 However, many families choose higher amounts for added protection.
-We can help you determine the right amount for your situation.
+As a result, EGE Insurance can help you determine the right amount for your situation.

-How long does the coverage need to be valid?
+How long does Super Visa insurance need to be valid?

 The policy must be valid for at least one year from the expected date of entry into Canada.
-The insurance must be from a Canadian insurance company.
+In addition, the insurance must be from a Canadian insurance company approved by IRCC.

 Ready to Get Started?